Worship in St Andrews

 The University invites all visitors to the chapel to share in its on-going life of prayer, whether by taking time to sit and pray, enjoying its silence or its music, or by joining in worship.

 St Salvator's Chapel is open for general access Monday to Saturday 9am to 5pm via the cloister entrance.
 Sundays outside term time only, 9am - 5pm.
-There may be times during these periods when the chapel not accessible due to chapel bookings as such we recommend you check with the Chaplaincy office if you wish to visit the chapel on a particular date and time.
+There may be times during these periods when the chapel is not accessible due to chapel bookings and we recommend you check with the Chaplaincy office if you wish to visit the chapel on a particular date and time.

 St Salvator's Chapel seats approximately 320.
 The pews face each other across the Chapel in collegiate style in the main part, with chairs facing forward in the ante-Chapel, behind a decorative screen.
 There is wheelchair access to the Chapel via the north entrance.